Get your career off to a great start with our 10 week paid internship in Risk.

 What you'll do

 The internship starts with an induction.
-You’ll then begin a ten week placement, where you’ll attend training workshops, get involved with our day to day work, and take part in a business improvement project.
+You’ll then begin a 10 week placement where you’ll attend training workshops, get involved with our day to day work, and take part in a business improvement project.

 You’ll be updating your learning log so, towards the end of the internship, you’ll be able to show off everything you’ve learned in your final assessment.

-We’ll pair you up with a ‘buddy’ and a line manager you’ll support you for the full ten weeks.
+We’ll pair you up with a ‘buddy’ and a line manager who'll support you for the full 10 weeks.
 Your buddy will be a current graduate, who’ll help you get settled and share their experience.
-Your line manager will provide guidance and support throughout the programme and help you grow your professional network.
+Your line manager will provide guidance and support throughout the programme and help you develop your professional network.

-Over the ten weeks, you’ll be taking part in a business improvement project in a specific area of Risk.
+Over the 10 weeks, you’ll be taking part in a business improvement project in a specific area of Risk.
 You’ll find out about the details of this project during the induction.

 And if you come back as a graduate, you can carry the skills you’ve learned forward and take the next exciting step in your career.